johannaruiz/propotional-mqs/README.md

   * 124.8 dpi
   * 120 dpi

-Use a combination of these to target viewport width and pixel densities to usher in a new era of responsive and adaptive web development
+Use a combination of these to target viewport width and pixel densities to usher in a new era of responsive and adaptive web development.

+In the css file, I've created a series of snippets, ready to use for your next responsive development endeavor.

+Don't forget to chain queries together to create complex media queries, to target multiple screen/device sizes and pixel densities.

+Also don't forget about other media attributes that you can query.
+If you've forgotten what they all are.
+Here's a list.
+  * width
+  * device-width
+  * height
+  * device-height
+  * orientation
+  * aspect-ration
+  * device-aspect-ratio
+  * color
+  * color-index
+  * monochrome
+  * resolution
+  * scan
+  * grid